Antimatter543/old-site/about.md

 ---
 layout: page
-title: Yo Mama
+title: About
-permalink: /about
+permalink: /about/
+includelink: true
 ---

 Hey, how's it going!